Estophilia: Folklore recording

 Folklore being a relatively easily identifiable collectible, a number of Estophiles have undertaken recording various folktales and folk songs.
 On one hand, this led to development of Estonian literary tradition; on another, growing amounts of written Estonian language texts necessitated development of (relatively) unified rules of orthography, and thus, led to analysis of Estonian grammar and phonetics.

 Linguistic analyses

 An Estonian grammar was printed in German in 1637.
 Johann Heinrich Rosenplänter published the first academic journal in 1813 on an Estonian topic called Beiträge zur genauern Kenntniß der ehstnischen Sprache (Towards a more precise Knowledge of the Estonian Language), aimed at developing written Estonian.
 In 1843, a grammar of the Estonian language was compiled by pastor Eduard Ahrens using the Finnish and popular orthography rather than the German-Latin models used previously.

 Modern Estophiles

-While the significance of Estophiles has waned over the centuries, a number of people (Astrīde Ivaska, Seppo Kuusisto, Kazuto Matsumura and others) are still widely regarded as such.
+While the significance of Estophiles has waned over the centuries, a number of people (Astrīde Ivaska, Cornelius Hasselblatt, Seppo Kuusisto, Kazuto Matsumura and others) are still widely regarded as such.
 Since World War II, many of the Estophiles around the world have been in close connection with various Estonian exile communities.
 One of the most active Estophile organizations is the Tuglas Society (Tuglas-seura) in Finland, named after the Estonian writer Friedebert Tuglas.